Oil Buoyed by Geopolitical Concerns

 By Sarah McFarlane

-Oil prices consolidated gains on Friday having soared over the past week after top exporter Saudi Arabia detained hundreds of individuals in a corruption investigation.
+Oil prices fluctuated between slight gains and losses on Friday, after having soared over the past week after top exporter Saudi Arabia detained hundreds of individuals in a corruption investigation.

 Saudi Arabia has detained 201 individuals including princes, businessmen and government officials after a three-year investigation estimated $100 billion of state funds had been embezzled.
 The actions helped push oil prices to more than two-year highs this week.